Overview of Winter Quarter 2026

 Sign-up Form

-This class will cover the fundamentals of ballet technique and is geared towards a beginning-intermediate level.
-Progressing from barre combinations to center phrase work, students will be guided through a mindful approach to the structure and flow of classical ballet using a somatic approach.
+This class will cover the fundamentals of ballet technique and is geared towards a beginning level of experience.
+Progressing from barre combinations to center phrase work, students will be guided through a mindful approach to the structure and flow of classical ballet.
 Emphasis will be placed on functional technique, musicality, and artistic expression of the individual dancer.

 Originally from Muncie, Indiana, Eric Skinner has had a hand in some of the most important dance developments in Portland, Oregon during his three + decades living there as a dancer, teacher and choreographer.
 He was a founding member of Oregon Ballet Theatre.
 He performed with modern choreographers Gregg Bielemeier and Mary Oslund.
 Was a founder of aero/betty aerial dance theatre as well as a founder of BodyVox Dance Company (with artistic directors Jamey Hampton and Ashley Roland), At BodyVox he danced, choreographed and acted as Artistic Associate for 20 years.
 In 2002 Skinner with his then partner Daniel Kirk, formed their own company the skinner/kirk Dance Ensemble and was presented as part of the 2008 White Bird Dance Series.
 He taught dance for over two decades in Portland, including classes at the BodyVox Dance Center and Reed College.
 He has also taught master classes throughout the United States, including Butler University, where he received his BA in Dance.